 Performers at Light of Day have included Bruce Springsteen (numerous appearances), Michael J. Fox, John Rzeznik (Goo Goo Dolls), Ed Kowalczyk (Live), Jesse Malin, Alejandro Escovedo, Willie Nile, Garland Jeffreys, Jakob Dylan, Lucinda Williams, Badly Drawn Boy, Pete Yorn, Gary US Bonds, Joe D’Urso and Stone Caravan, John Eddie and many more local unsigned artists.

-Light of Day fields a team in the annual Parkinson's Unity Walk in New York's Central Park.
-Over the last five years the Light of Day team has raised $80,000 which helped the Walk raise over $3 million for Parkinson's research.
+Light of Day also fields a team in the annual Parkinson's Unity Walk in New York's Central Park.
+Over the years the Light of Day team has raised $80,000, which helped the Walk raise over $3 million for Parkinson's research.